 The starting position is to not be awake at all; I would call that “stage zero.”
 In this stage, you simply aren’t paying any attention to the news.
 Perhaps you vote once every four years, and that is the extent of your political involvement.
-And you vote for one of the two major parties — you vote for the same one your family has chosen for decades, for as long as you can remember, and you don’t bother remembering why.
-You listen to the news sources that seem truthful to you — e.g., FOX if you’re a Republican, MSNBC if you’re a Democrat.
+And you vote for one of the two major parties, the one your family has chosen for decades, because it’s “good” and the other one is “bad.”
+You listen to the news sources that seem truthful to you — FOX if you’re a Republican, MSNBC if you’re a Democrat.

 Perhaps some particular issue arouses your concern.
-Perhaps some politician will be exposed for some crime worse than you could have imagined any politician committing — e.g., lying to start a war, or lying in a way that endangers the entire ecosystem.
-This might trigger your first stage of awakening.
-You begin to actually pay attention to some things.
+Or perhaps some politician will get caught in some crime worse than you are accustomed to — e.g., starting a war for lies, or lying about global warming.
+This might trigger your first stage of awakening: You begin to actually pay attention to some things.
 You begin to be concerned and involved, and perhaps you join some local activist group or committee.

-But you still see the world as a drama in the very most primitive archetypes, a contest between good and evil.
-Your party as the Good Party, knights in shining armor.
-All the troubles of the world are the fault of the other party, the Bad Party.
-If only we could elect more people from the Good Party, that would solve all our problems.
-(There may also be a drama of conflict between the good people of our Shining City Upon a Hill and the evil Nazis, or communists, or Illuminati, or jihadists, or whatever.)
+But you still see your party as knights in shining armor, and blame all the troubles of the world on The Bad Party.
+If only we could elect more people from The Good Party, that would solve all our problems.
 For some people, this is as far as the awakening process ever goes.

-- This might be triggered during election primaries, when you’ve picked one particularly good candidate to support (e.g., Kucinich or Sanders) and you notice that he isn’t being treated fairly by the people running the Good Party.
+This might be triggered during election primaries, when you’ve picked one particularly good candidate to support (e.g., Kucinich or Sanders) and you see him being treated unfairly by the people running the Good Party.
 So the Good Party isn’t so good after all.

 So you enter the second stage.
 You still believe that our society is based on good principles, but apparently we’ve strayed from those principles into corruption.
 A lot of crooks have gotten into office.
-What we need is a clean sweep.
-We need to evict all those crooks from office (and perhaps even jail some of them).
-We need to replace them with a “brand new congress,” or something like that.
-That way we can get back to normal life, the good old days, the way things were before we started losing our democracy.
-Again, for some people, this stage two is as far as the awakening process ever goes.
+We need to “drain the swamp,” evict all those crooks from office, perhaps even jail some of them.
+We need a clean sweep, to replace the crooks with a “brand new congress.”
+That way we can get back to “normal life,” the “good old days,” the way things were before we started losing our democracy.
+Again, for some people, this is as far as the awakening process ever goes.

-After that comes stage two-and-a-half.
+After that comes stage two-and-a-quarter.
 I’m calling it that because it’s not entirely different from stage two.
 And I haven’t figured out what triggers it.
 But in this stage, you realize that the crooks holding office may be willing agents of the problem, but they are not the source of the problem.
 The source is some little error in the system, which causes those crooks to get into office.
 It might be the electoral college.
-It might be all the money in politics.
+It might be the money in politics.
 And so you join a campaign to make one little change in the constitution.
-Just think, one little reform in the rules could solve all our problems.
-That’s good news.
+Just think, one little change in the rules could solve all our problems!
+That’s good news!
 We don’t have to change our whole way of life!
-Once we make this change, we can resume our “normal lives”; we can get back to the good old days, when we had a democracy!
+Once we make this change, we can resume our “normal lives”; we can get back to “the good old days.”
 Very few people get beyond this stage.